samkrao/ipcmm/README.md

 # ipcmm
 Configuration management and monitoring tool
 Why Python
-•	Scripting
+Scripting
-•	Fast development
+*Fast development
-•	Available on almost all kinds of oses only installation needed is for windos
-•	Multi threading  byThread and threading
+*Available on almost all kinds of oses only installation needed is for windos *Multi threading  byThread and threading
-•	Async by asyncio
+*Async by asyncio
 •	Multi processing by multiprocessing
 •	Concurrent by concurrent
 •	Event driven